AdaCore/gnatstudio/docs/users_guide/remote.rst

 * The :guilabel:`Maximum Number of Connections` is the maximum number of simultaneous connections GPS is allowed to make to this server.
-If you want to compile, debug, and execute at the same time on the machine, GPS needs more that one connection to do this.
+If you want to compile, debug, and execute at the same time on the machine, GPS needs more than one connection to do this.
 The default is 3.

 * Depending on the kind of server and the remote access tool used, commands sent to the server may require a specific line terminator, typically either the LF character or CR/LF characters.
-Usually GPS can automatically detect which is needed (the 'auto' mode), you can force the choice to CR/LF (cr/lf handling set to 'on') or LF (cr/lf handling set to 'off').
+Usually GPS can automatically detect which is needed (the 'auto' mode), but you can force the choice to CR/LF (cr/lf handling set to 'on') or LF (cr/lf handling set to 'off').